jurichar/Ultratube/.github/pull_request_template.md

+# Pull Request Template

-## Describe the changes you made in this PR
+## Describe your changes 🫵

-## How can this PR be tested?
+## Issue ticket number and link 🔗

-## Checklist
+## Checklist before requesting a review 📝

-- [ ] I have tested this code
+- [ ] I have performed a self-review of my code 👍🏻
-- [ ] I have added tests to cover my changes
+- [ ] If it is a core feature, I have added thorough tests. ✅
-- [ ] All new and existing tests passed
+- [ ] Do we need to implement analytics? 📊
+- [ ] Will this be part of a product update?
+If yes, please write one phrase about this update.
+- [ ] I have added the issue number to the PR title. 📝